SeanFobbe/cr-unsc/README.md

 - ZIP archive containing citation data and metadata as a GraphML file
 - ZIP archive containing bibliographic data as a BIBTEX file
 - ZIP archive containing all resolution texts as TXT files (OCR and extracted)
-- ZIP archive containing all resolution texts as PDF files (original and English with OCR)
+- ZIP archive containing all resolution texts as PDF files (original and English OCR)
 - ZIP archive containing all draft texts as PDF files (original)
 - ZIP archive containing all meeting record texts as PDF files (original)
 - ZIP archive containing the full Source Code